 top of page

-The best time to start working your ground is the spring, 1 year before, the planting will happen
+The best time to start working your ground is the year prior to when planting will happen

 Till it again in the spring before we come out to plant the trees.
 DO NOT plant a crop where the trees are going to be planted.
 It will compete for moisture with the trees.

-The ground should be worked 4” to 8” in depth.
+The ground should be worked 8-12" in depth.

 IMG_3616.jpg